 - Healthy.
 Unlike store-bought and high-sugar cereals, it is packed with protein, fiber, and antioxidants.

 - Versatile.
 It can be enjoyed with milk as a healthy breakfast, or you can top off your yogurt or smoothie bowl with it for a quick snack.
+You can also mix it with dairy-free alternatives!

 - Grab and go.
 It makes for a great snack when you are on the go and need to energize.